smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 This study introduces a Transformer-based time series model and an LLM-based time series model, and applies these models to predict LMS login frequency.

 ## Models Used
-We evaluate the performance of multiple machine learning models for login frequency forecasting.
+We evaluate the performance of several machine learning models for login frequency forecasting.
-The following models were used in this study:
+The models considered in this study include the following:

 - **Transformer-Based Time Series Models:**
   - Transformer